infrahq/infra/docs/providers/okta.md

 | `okta`          |             | Okta specific configuration |
 | `okta`          | `api-token` | Okta API token              |

-## Connect an Okta Source
+## Connect an Okta Provider

 This guide will walk you through the process of setting up Okta as an identity provider for Infra.
-At the end of this process you will have updated your Infra configuration with an Okta source that looks something like this:
+At the end of this process you will have updated your Infra configuration with an Okta provider that looks something like this:

 ```
-sources:
+providers:
   - kind: okta
     domain: acme.okta.com
     client-id: 0oapn0qwiQPiMIyR35d6